Code-Institute-Submissions/the-new-dukes/deployment.md

 - Configured Nginx to serve static pages on the domain www.thenewdukes.com.
 - Pulled the code down into the static serve folder from git repository https://github.com/Mgsignorelli/the-new-dukes.
 - Restarted Nginx to pick up the configuration and codebase.
+- The request from the booking form was set up to use a Php script to send an email to The New Dukes.

 ## The Nginx configuration used was the following: